Healthy Beverage Initiative

 Refill Stations on Campus

-- Find refill stations on the UC Berkeley Foodscape Map.
+- Find water stations on the map below.

 - Thanks to funding from the Healthy Beverage Initiative, the Green Initiative Fund (TGIF), departments and new construction budgets, refill stations can be found near building entrances in many campus buildings.